 History of Globe Theatre

 Globe Theatre programs two stages: a 406 seat theatre-in-the-round Main Stage and a 100 seat black box space where the theatre produces the Shumiatcher Sandbox Series, a showcase for new work, emerging artists, and experimental theatre.
-The six-play main stage program includes at least three Canadian plays each season.
+The 6-play Main Stage program includes at least three Canadian plays each season.
 The theatre also programs a ‘special event’ at the Casino Regina Show Lounge and, between 2013-2016, a provincial tour.
 The theatre sells between 60,000 and 70,000 tickets each season.
-The practice of producing a main stage season in-the-round is a challenging and exhilarating process that fires up the imaginations of the artists who work at Globe Theatre.
+The practice of producing a Main Stage season in-the-round is a challenging and exhilarating process that fires up the imaginations of the artists who work at Globe Theatre.

 The Globe Theatre School was launched in 2006 to provide people of all ages with the opportunity to participate in the art of theatre and creation.
 The school offers in-house multi-disciplinary classes, a provincial outreach program, a professional placement program with the University of Regina as well as specialty classes including Improv for Autism, an annual summer camp for newly arrived and immigrant youth in partnership with the Regina Open Door Society, and LAUNCH, an annual festival of new work by young artists.